jgd10/isale-wiki/Planar-impact-in-Lagrangian-mode.md

 CYL                   Cylind. geometry              : 1.0D0
 </pre>

-The set-up type is @DEFAULT@ with no gravity field.
-The ALE model is set to @LAGRANGE@.
+The set-up type is `DEFAULT` with no gravity field.
+The ALE model is set to `LAGRANGE`.

 <pre>
 ------------------- Global setup parameters -----------------------------